 I was impressed with how well the kids handled the Lower Calf Creek Falls hike.
 They even spent most of the walk back chasing each other and wresting, their boundless energy inspiring.

 I was wiped out but on cloud nine as it was such a pretty and inspirational walk and by far one of my favorite hikes in Utah, if not the USA.

 The tired legs did not know what they were in for the day after this adventure, when we found ourselves in Spooky and Peek-a-Boo canyon, another hike and adventure in Grand Staircase Escalante National Monument and Utah you don’t want to miss.

-There is a 13-site campground here and a day use picnic area.
+There is a 13-site campground here with minimal facilities in the Calf Creek Canyon.
 The campsite looks gorgeous an I’d love to stay here under the shade of the trees nestled along side Calf Creek.
-Its’ a first come first served basis so good luck!

 Video Lower Calf Creek Falls